hexbatch/hexbatch-core-flow/README.md

 dropzone at https://docs.dropzone.dev/ for uploading files

+Tempus Dominus at https://getdatepicker.com/ for chosing date time

 ### installation uses npm
  Run `npm i` to install js dependencies that are not saved in the repo